Experience the Difference

 Yours is 106; mine is 147, my next-door neighbor, 169 pounds — We can bend down and tie our shoes, put on our necklace, tuck in our shirt, share a seat with others on a bus or train, and enjoy visiting our family doctor.

 Some cultures celebrate excess weight as a sign of good health and wealth.
-But the experts and researches from the National Institute of Health suggest that obesity houses heart diseases, cancer, diabetes, and others.
+But the experts and researchers from the National Institute of Health suggest that obesity houses heart diseases, cancer, diabetes, and others.

 Bodyweight is somewhat a personal issue, and you can make a change you want to see.

-Bodyweight is a personal and public health issue and each of us can make an observation.
+Bodyweight is a personal and public health issue, and each of us can make an observation.

 What does it mean to you—?
 Feel energetic, save time and money, wear what you like, start dating again, become more productive, or get a new job?
 Taste the difference — decide on your “normal” weight.

 Experience the difference!
 We can measure our growth easily by comparing our actions and the results.

 For example, I joined Toastmasters to work on my public speaking.
 My first speech was disjointed, and the delivery was flat — terrible.

 After a few months of learning, practicing, and observing experienced members, I improved significantly — body language, tone of voice, and timing.
 I am better today than the day I started, but I still need to work on it.
 Other members reported the same experience.